Alton Parker Donnell Jr

 Alton Parker Donnell

-M, b.
+M, #9, b.
 29 May 1916, d.
 25 February 1991

-FatherLemuel Alexander Donnell b.
+Father | Lemuel Alexander Donnell b.
 28 Nov 1879, d.
-29 Oct 1968
+29 Oct 1968 |

-MotherHenrietta Marion Knipp b.
+Mother | Henrietta Marion Knipp b.
 17 Dec 1888, d.
-31 Mar 1965
+31 Mar 1965 |

-He was educated in a one-room schoolhouse by his mother, graduated from Canyon High School in 1932, then attended West Texas State University for three years.3 He graduated from the United States Military Academy, Class of 1940, as the 11,801st graduate and was commissioned a Second Lieutenant. on 11 June 1940 at West Point, New York, USA.
+He received his appointment to the United States Military Academy from Representative Marvin Jones who represented the Texas Panhandle from 1917 to 1941.4 He graduated from the United States Military Academy, Class of 1940, as the 11,801st graduate and was commissioned a Second Lieutenant. on 11 June 1940 at West Point, Orange, New York, USA.

 Alton Parker Donnell was assigned to the 21st Engineer Regiment (Aviation) where he was stationed at Bluie West I, Greenland, building the airfield.
 He was promoted to First Lieutenant on October 10th, 1941, and to Captain on February 1st, 1942.
 In July 1942, Alton Parker Donnell was reassigned to the North Atlantic Division Engineer office in New York, with station at Bluie East II, Greenland building airfields.

 He trained to become an Army pilot at a variety of sites, including San Antonio, Texas; Chickasha, Oklahoma; Garden City, Kansas; Pampa, Texas; Orlando, Florida; and Fort Worth, Texas from June 1943 until January 1944.
 He was assigned as a Pilot to the 372nd Air Base Squadron at Peterson Field, Colorado, and the 9th Bomb Group (Very Heavy) at Dalhart, Texas to May 1944.
 He was then assigned to the 6th Bomb Group (VH) and the 24th Bomb Squadron (VH) at Grand Island, Nebraska where he transitioned to the B-29.
-He deployed with the 24th Bomb Squadron to Tinian Island in the Pacific where he flew 19 combat missions over Japan in the B-29.

 Alton Parker Donnell was flying as a co-pilot on April 22, when an engine caught fire on takeoff.
-They attempted to land, but the crash knocked several unconscious.
+They attempted to land, but the crash knocked several crewmen unconscious.
 He was pulled from the wreckage by the pilot Lt.
 Dean Mutch.
 He was offered a Purple Heart, but refused it, saying they should have done a better job of landing the plane.
 After one of his last combat missions, he diverted to fly over Hiroshima to witness the destruction soon after the detonation of Little Boy.
 He commanded the 1st Bomb Squadron of the 9th Bomb Group and later served as the deputy group commander through December 1945.
 In 1946, he was assigned to the Manhattan Project as a declassification officer, and stationed in Oak Ridge, Tennessee.
 He considered that a nearly impossible job but had the opportunity to meet many of the Manhattan Project scientists.

 On 2 October 1946, he was assigned as an intelligence officer in the Manhattan Project and later to the Armed Forces Special Weapons Project at Washington, District of Columbia, USA.